awi-esc/Datasets.jl/README.md

 write(db, "datasets.toml")
 ```

-At the time of writing it includes everyfield that has been parsed from the data `uri`, which is too much.
-In the future this will be reduced to the minimum (probably `uri=`, and perhaps `archive=` and `extract=`, if applicable).

 We are considering automatically writing to a projects' `datasets.toml` file by default when the `add` command is used (see [roadmap](#roadmap)).